1.2

 We have to be willing to allow for new insights to infiltrate the walls we’ve erected.
 We have to be open to accepting that sometimes our perceptions change.
 And we especially have to be willing to allow for the change when it contradicts something we thought we’d understood so precisely.

-Maybe I don’t have to dissect and analyze every single one of the feelings I feel.
+Maybe we don’t have to dissect and analyze every single one of the feelings we feel.
 Maybe doing that obscures more than it reveals.

-Maybe I love my grandma, and the rest of it doesn’t need to be defined at all.
+Maybe some things don’t need to be defined at all.

 Leave a Thoughtful Comment